utkarshranaa/Intruder-Detection-System/README.md

 YOLOR Algorithm

 YOLOR is an advanced object detection algorithm, combining the principles of You Only Look Once (YOLO) and Re-Score.
-It excels in real-time detection of multiple objects, including unauthorized entities attempting to breach security perimeters.
+It excels in real-time detection of multiple objects, including unauthorized entities attempting to breach security parameters.

 Dataset